Uhuru Kenyatta: Anti-corruption efforts

 On 9 December 2020, it was confirmed by the Kenya News Agency that the National Anti-Corruption Campaign Steering Committee (NACCSC) was in the process of strengthening its collaboration with other crime fighting agencies, including those in Kenyatta's government.
 The group had National Government Administrative Officers (NGAO) in hopes they would support the County Anti-Corruption Civil Oversight Committee (CACCOC).
 The day before, Winnie Guchu, who serves in Kenyatta's government as the Chief Administrative Secretary (CAS) in the Office of the Attorney General and the Department of Justice, confirmed in a press conference that she had met with members of CACCOC to strengthen relations.
 On 11 December 2020, the Kenyan government's Ethics and Anti-Corruption Commission (EACC) released a statement confirming that Robert Pavel Oimeke, the director general of Kenya's Energy and Petroleum Regulatory Authority, was arrested and taken into police custody on charges of demanding 200,000 Kenyan shillings ($1,795) to approve the re-opening of a petrol station that had been shut down over violations.
 On 21 December 2020, Nairobi County Assembly Speaker Benson Mutura replaced Sonko, who was removed from office four days prior, as Governor of Nairobi.

-In October 2021, his name appeared in the Pandora Papers, among more than 330 current and former politicians and senior officials using hidden accounts in tax havens.
-He and six family members, including his mother, a brother and two sisters, have at least $30 million in several offshore companies.
-He also owns a secret 'foundation' in Panama, holding over $30 million.
+Anti-corruption rhetoric and offshore holdings

+The 2021 Pandora Papers revelations created a significant political contradiction for Uhuru Kenyatta, who had built his second-term legacy on a highly publicized "war on corruption" and a demand for financial integrity among public officials.
+While Kenyatta had famously declared that every civil servant's wealth must be "declared and known," the leaked records from the ICIJ showed his family utilized the Varies Foundation in Panama — a jurisdiction known for extreme secrecy—to manage a portfolio of stocks and bonds worth over $30 million.
+This "secret foundation" was designed to bypass traditional probate and public disclosure, directly clashing with his 2018 executive order requiring the Ethics and Anti-Corruption Commission to conduct lifestyle audits on state officers.
+Critics argued that the use of these offshore structures facilitated capital flight and tax avoidance, undermining the domestic economy he was sworn to protect.
+Despite his administration's aggressive pursuit of tax evaders through the Kenya Revenue Authority, the discovery that his family—including his mother Mama Ngina and brother Muhoho benefited from tax-haven confidentiality led to widespread accusations of hypocrisy, as it suggested a "double standard" where the ruling elite could shield their wealth from the very transparency laws they imposed on the citizenry.